Pinning on Windows

 • Downloads and stores the file in the local data cache

-• Prevents the file from being evicted due to cache size limits
+• Prevents it from being evicted due to cache size limits

 How to Pin a File